Undie Check | 2025

 A simple visual guide explaining what different discharge means.
-Placed inside Canesten & Skims x Undie Check products, it shows color and texture examples so users can spot changes quickly.
+Placed inside Canesten & Skims Undie Check products, it shows color and texture examples so users can spot changes quickly.
+Private in-pack format works well in both liberal and conservative markets.

 AI tool that helps users identify pH shifts by analyzing photos of discharge or scanning products like soaps and detergents.
 If something scores low on vaginal friendliness, it sends users directly to Canesten’s recommended alternatives.

-Art Direction & Strategy: Mia Forouhari
+Art Direction & Co-Strategist: Mia Forouhari

 Previous